chetiyer/EE-399/HW7.md

 One observation was that when the loosing/inneficient consequence was too high, the snake went in loops.
 In addition, when the rewards were all equal there was no improvement in performance towards winning.
 The best performance was when there was a smaller consequence and much larger reward for making efficient and winning moves.

-Tying this to the earlier parts - we can conclude the best performance was observed when the gamma value was lower, the epsilon value was lower, and the rewards were designed to prioritize efficient and winning moves.
+Tying this to the earlier parts - we can conclude the best performance was observed when the gamma value was neutral, the epsilon value was lower, and the rewards were designed to prioritize efficient and winning moves.